gasmighassen/remwaste-react-challenge/README.md

   - Shows skip info and CTA buttons
   - Includes a **hide button**
 - When hidden, a **circular eye icon** toggles the summary visibility

+### ⏳ Skeleton Loading State
+- Replaced the default spinner with **skeleton cards** that visually match the real skip cards
+- Improves perceived performance and UI consistency
+- Skeletons render inside the same grid layout as real skips

+### 🧮 Sort Functionality
+- Added a **dropdown menu** aligned to the top-right of the grid
+- Supports sorting skips:
+- By **price** (Low → High, High → Low)
+- By **size** (Small → Large, Large → Small)
+- Sorting is applied client-side and updates immediately on change

 ### 🚨 Error & Loading Handling
 - Used `useFetch` custom hook with **Axios**